 If you cannot swallow the capsules, ask your doctor or pharmacist about the liquid suspension form of oseltamivir.
 If the liquid is not available and if directed by your doctor or pharmacist, you may open up the capsule and mix the contents with a small amount of sweetened liquid (such as regular/sugar-free chocolate syrup, corn syrup, caramel topping, or light brown sugar dissolved in water).
 Stir the mixture and take the entire dose.

-This medication works best when the amount of medicine in your body is kept at a constant level.
-Therefore, take this drug at evenly spaced intervals at the same time(s) every day.
-Continue to take it for the full time prescribed.
-Stopping the medication too early may allow the virus to continue to grow, which may result in a relapse of the infection or failure to protect you from the flu.
+For the best effect, take this medication at evenly spaced times.
+To help you remember, take this medication at the same time(s) every day.
+Continue to take this medication for the full time prescribed, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection or failure to protect you from the flu.

 Are you currently using oseltamivir oral?